rhwilr/vue-nestable/README.md

 ## Goals
   - A simple vue component to create a draggable list to customizable items
-  - Reorder items by dragging them above an other item
+  - Reorder items by dragging them above another item
   - Intuitively nest items by dragging right
-  - Fully customizable, ships with no css
+  - Fully customizable, ships with no CSS
   - Everything is configurable: item identifier, max nesting level, threshold for nesting

 ## Table of contents